sean-olson-e/Rapid-Application-Development-using-Angular-CLI/README.md

 # Rapid-Application-Development-using-Angular-CLI
-This repository was developed to support the [*Esri Dev Summit 2018* presentation](https://devsummit2018.schedule.esri.com/schedule/433914485) of similar name.
-This repository provides code samples that will walk you through Angular CLI basics, helping you to quickly standup an Angular app that uses the ArcGIS API for JavaScript.
-Working through the project_apps samples, you’ll create an app, generate components, implement data binding, handle form inputs, create services, set up routing, implement the ArcGIS API for JavaScript and more.
+This repository was developed as a self-teaching tool, first presented at the [*Esri Dev Summit 2018* presentation](https://devsummit2018.schedule.esri.com/schedule/433914485) presentation of similar name.
+It it you will find a code samples, documentaiton and other resources  to walk you, step-by-step, through the application development process using Angular and the Angular CLI.
+Each of the [project_apps subfolders](https://github.com/sean-olson-e/Rapid-Application-Development-using-Angular-CLI/tree/master/project_apps) contains a version of the app at one stage of the development process, a README file that provides instruction, and snippets folder that has the completed code for that step.
+The goal is to provide users a hands-on experience with the essential technologies and development patterns of Angular (2+) development.

 ## Repository contents
 * **[/docs](https://github.com/sean-olson-e/Rapid-Application-Development-using-Angular-CLI/tree/master/docs)**: presentation slides